 Will I receive a payslip and where can I find it?

 You will receive a payslip every time we pay you.
-If you are an Umbrella Company UK employee, you can view and download your payslip via the app or portal as soon as you receive payment.
+As soon as you have been payed you will be able to view and download your payslip via the app or portal.

 How will I know when I have been paid?